adinplb/Belajar-Machien-Learning-Terapan-Dicoding/Proyek Pertama/README.md

 3. Related research results or refrences from credible sources and clear author. <br>
 W. Nick Street, William H. Wolberg, et al. Nuclear Feature Extraction For Breast Tumor Diagnosis.
 Computer Science Technical Report #1131, December 1992

+## Business Understanding

+### Problem Statement
+1. Does each feature in this dataset have an influence on breast cancer prediction?
+2. Which Machine Learning model can solve the problem and present the best model as a solution?

+### Goals

 ## Data Understanding
 - Radius: The radius of and individual nucleaus is measured by averaging the length of the radial line segments defined by the centeroid of the snake and the individual snake points
 - Perimeter